myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 <br>
 # Application <a name="modelling-application"></a>

-We now have a model object, and a the required pre-processing steps to use this model for the next *delivery club* campaign.
+We now have a model object and the required pre-processing steps to use this model for the next *delivery club* campaign.
 When this is ready to launch we can aggregate the necessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.

 Based upon this, we can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join.
 This will drastically reduce marketing costs, and result in a much improved ROI.